Athira002/FAQ-Chatbot/README.md

 ## 🔑 Note

-Since this project uses the OpenAI API, you need your own API key.
+This project is safe to push to GitHub because the .env file is ignored in version control.

+Recruiters or other users need to create their own API key to run the chatbot.